 Because of how the current student loan system benefits those with high debt disproportionately, I’d expect strong momentum around helping borrowers with smaller balances and modest incomes.

-Expect moderation in changes to student loans in 2021 and 2022
+Expect modest changes to student loans in 2021 and 2022

-Biden’s student loan policy proposals would likely continue the trends of the Obama administration while also reflecting the overall progressive political trends in the Democratic Party.
+Biden’s student loan policy changes will likely continue the trends of the Obama administration while also reflecting the overall progressive political representation in the Democratic Party.

-However, the last time we saw massive change in student loans in the financial crisis, Democrats enjoyed a supermajority of 60 Senators.
-They are split 50-50 now, giving Vice President Kamala Harris the tiebreaking vote.
+However, the last time we saw massive change in student loans was in the financial crisis when Democrats enjoyed a supermajority of 60 Senators.
+The Senate is split 50-50 now, giving Vice President Kamala Harris the tiebreaking vote.

 Will Student Loans Be a Primary Focus of Biden?
-It’s Not Certain
+We’ll Have to Wait and See

 Given the seriousness of the pandemic, President Biden might focus on other priorities such as the economy and healthcare while simply allowing student loans to begin again in September 2021.

 Student loan refinancing is also likely going to continue under a Biden administration.
-You should be refinancing private loans right now, and you’ll want to start refinancing federal loans once it becomes clear Biden will not further extend the zero interest policy that has been in place during the pandemic.
+You should be refinancing private loans right now, and you’ll want to start refinancing federal loans once you become worried about rising interest rates or when the interest freeze expires, whichever comes first.

 Expect lots of talk about student loan changes until January 2023, when we may or may not have a different party controlling Congress.

 Remember though, the Republicans controlled the White House and Congress with bigger margins than the Democrats currently do in 2017.
-They tried to pass the Prosper Act, which went nowhere because it didn’t have bipartisan support in the Senate.
+They tried to pass the Prosper Act, but it went nowhere because it didn’t have bipartisan support in the Senate.

 Any big student loan changes will likely need to get the support of moderate Senators from both parties.
-So we might be in store for less change than you’d think.
+So we might be in store for less change on student loans than you’d think from here until 2023.

 What do you think of Biden’s student loan plan?
 Let us know in the comments.